International Undergraduate Admissions

 In addition to an admissions application, the following materials are required:

-• Official transcripts from all colleges and universities attended, including certified English language translations of each transcript.
+• Transcripts from all secondary and post-secondary schools attended, including certified English language translations of each transcript.

-• Transfer students who have completed more than 45 quarter hours of transferable college credit are not required to submit secondary school transcripts.
+• Transfer students who have completed more than 45 quarter credits/30 semester hours of transferable university-level credit are not required to submit secondary school transcripts.

 Submitting Education Records & Transcripts